 The LLM in International Shipping Law in Piraeus, Greece is taught at the Hellenic Management Centre (HMC), which is one of the largest maritime training centres in Greece.
 Students studying modules at the Centre will have access to a library, computing and printing facilities and WiFi access in all areas.
 They will also have also access to local libraries, specifically, Laskarides Library, which has an extensive Maritime Section.

-Like all registered students at Queen Mary University of London Paris, Piraeus and Distance Learning LLM have easy access to the full range of electronic resources, as referred above.
+Like all registered students at Queen Mary University of London, Paris, Piraeus and Distance Learning LLM students have easy access to the full range of electronic resources, as referred above.

 For more information about the programme please email: